Kent in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Defenses of Washington marker series.

 Location.
-38° 55.702′ N, 77° 5.725′ W. Marker is in Kent, District of Columbia, in Washington.
-Marker is on Chain Bridge Road NW, on the right when traveling north.
+Marker has been reported missing.
+It was located near 38° 55.702′ N, 77° 5.725′ W. Marker was in Kent, District of Columbia, in Washington.
+Marker was on Chain Bridge Road Northwest north of MacArthur Boulevard Northwest, on the right when traveling north.
+Located at the Battery Kemble Park entrance.
 Touch for map.
-Located at the Battery Kemble Park entrance.
-Marker is in this post office area: Washington DC 20007, United States of America.
+Marker was at or near this postal address: 2832 Chain Bridge Road Northwest, Washington DC 20016, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jeju Jeong-nang (approx. 0.6 miles away); Birthplace of the Army Chemical Corps (approx. 0.6 miles away); School of International Service (approx. 0.7 miles away); Mary Eliza Graydon (approx. 0.7 miles away); Jeju Dolhareubang Korean Cherry Trees (approx. 0.7 miles away); Abner Cloud House (approx. 0.7 miles away); John Fletcher Hurst (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this location.
+Jeju Jeong-nang (approx. 0.6 miles away); Site of the American University Address Birthplace of the Army Chemical Corps (approx. 0.6 miles away); School of International Service (approx. 0.7 miles away); Mary Eliza Graydon (approx. 0.7 miles away); Jeju Dolhareubang (approx. 0.7 miles away); Korean Cherry Trees (approx. 0.7 miles away); Abner Cloud House (approx. 0.7 miles away).